A-Z of Important Facts & Information

 Let us know if you have feedback or a complaint, or if you want to give us a compliment.
 Feedback is valuable as it helps us shape our services to meet your needs.
 Each year, the parent opinion survey is distributed to collect information from families about the way we run the school.
 We may also distribute surveys at other times to collect feedback from parents on various issues.

 Students need to be supplied with adequate, nutritious food for the school day, including lunch break and afternoon playtime.
-Filtered drinking water is provided.
+Children should bring a drink bottle to ensure they remain hydrated throughout the day (particularly in warm weather); filtered drinking water is provided.
 Students are encouraged to eat fruit, vegetables and other good food options.
 We encourage parents and children to pack food for school that has minimal packaging and is appropriate for school.
 The Right Bite Strategy has good tips for good food at school.
-Lunch orders are available every Friday (see Lunches below).
+Lunch orders are available every Friday (see Lunches heading).

 We encourage parents to be involved in fundraising activities for the school.
 In the past these have proven to be successful social occasions as well as a valuable source of raising funds for the school.
 Fundraisers to date have included: Quiz Night, Wine Bottling and Christmas Fair, Sports Day Sideshows, Firewood, Bulb and Entertainment Book sales.